GhanGhan/Robot_Smart_Car/ReadMe.md

 # Overview
 The robot car is a two-wheel differential-drive mobile robot.
 An Arduino Mega is used as the microcontroller for the car as shown in *Figure 1*.
-The wheels are actuated by DC motors whose speed and direction are sensed using quadrature encoders.
+The wheels are actuated by DC motors whose speed and direction are sensed using quadrature encoders as shown in *Figure 2*.
 The linear and angular velocity commands for the car can be sent over USB or Bluetooth.
+I connected the robot to my laptop over USB to program the Arduino and to test the control system behaviour while the robot was stationary.
 An associated phone app was created that allows for remote control of the car via Bluetooth.
 In order to quickly get to and maintain the desired linear and angular velocities a PID control system was implemented.

 ![RoboComponents1](https://github.com/GhanGhan/Robot_Smart_Car/assets/17633599/79900a40-3f25-49c4-aa56-31075ebf370c)
 ***Figure 1: Robot Components Top View***